 Everyone has at least one diary and probably a stack of notebooks in a drawer somewhere in the house.
 The next time you feel the urge to buy a pretty notebook try switching to one made from recycled paper and be sure to recycle or reuse – where possible – all parts of your previous notebooks.
 Or alternatively you could cut out paper altogether and go digital.
 Eco-craft are a great source for paper, cardboard and notebooks with everything being 100% recyclable.

 Most of us these days will use the torch app on our mobiles as a source of light, but if you happen to still use a battery powered torch we have some other options for you.
 Wind up, solar or trigger torches are great alternatives to battery powered ones.
 The Eden Project sell lightweight and brightly coloured trigger torches, which are handy source of light.

 Take a look and make a note of appliances around your house that use batteries.
 These can easily be replaced with rechargeable ones for all your appliances, plus some extra ones to swap over.
 Get yourself a battery charger as well and keep them fully charged ready to use.
 You can also recycle your old batteries in some shops and supermarkets.

 Another item to make a note of is the amount of light bulbs in your house and if they are low or energy saving ones.
 This includes ceiling lights, lamps and any other light used in your house.
 Normal light bulbs aren’t recyclable whereas energy saving light bulbs are and last longer meaning they generate less waste.
 They also save you money by using less electricity.

-For some more information, head over to Green Tourism’s website for a list eco friendly product suppliers to make it that little bit easier for you to be sustainable.
-Or if you are staying or visiting us, feel free to pop into our Create shop where you can find a variety of sustainable products.
+If you are staying or visiting us, feel free to pop into our Create shop where you can find a variety of sustainable products.